droglenc/NCNRS349/resources/Syllabus-2015-alt.md

 ## Grading

 An overall percentage score will be computed from the items and associated weights listed in the table below.
 A specific description for each item is given further below.
 You can also use this table to compute your current or projected future grade.
 To compute your current grade, enter your percentage scores in the boxes for assessments that have been completed.
-To project your future grade, also include percentages for future assessments.  [*It is your responsibility to track your scores on the individual assessments.*]
+To project your future grade, also include percentages for future assessements.  [*It is your responsibility to track your scores on the individual assessments.*]

 <!-- if the assessment weights change then you must change the values in get_wghts() in the grader.js file -->